Vetrivel: Plot

 Vetrivel marries Latha as she is helpless now.
-Vetrivel’s parents accept Latha understanding her situation.
-Janani although disappointed, understands Vetrivel’s situation and accepts his decision.
-Meanwhile, Rajamanickam plans to get his daughter Subha married to his relative but Vetrivel interferes and cancels the wedding talks.
+His parents accept Latha, understanding her situation.
+Janani, although disappointed, understands Vetrivel’s situation and accepts his decision.
+Meanwhile, Rajamanickam plans to get his daughter Subha married to his relative, but Vetrivel interferes and cancels the wedding talks.
 Finally, Rajamanickam decides to get Subha married to Arul with the hope of ending his long dispute with Kayavarnam.
-The wedding is arranged and Rajamanickam drops off Subha in Kayavarnam’s house fearing Vetrival’s intervention again.
+The wedding is arranged, and Rajamanickam drops off Subha in Kayavarnam’s house fearing Vetrival’s intervention again.
 But Rajamanickam finds out that Kayavarnam has plans to ditch Subha after wedding as a means of revenge on Rajamanickam.

-Rajamanickam understands his mistake and meets Vetrivel and agrees for Subha's wedding with Saravanan.
+Rajamanickam understands his mistake, meets Vetrivel, and agrees for Subha's wedding with Saravanan.
 On his way back, Rajamanickam is kidnapped by Kayavarnam.
 Meanwhile, Arul informs Subha that he does not want to marry her without her consent.
 Arul asks Subha to inform Saravanan about her whereabouts so that Saravanan can come and rescue her.
-Subha informs Saravanan and he arrives at the place but gets shocked to see Arul’s henchmen there.
+Subha informs Saravanan, and he arrives at the place but gets shocked to see Arul’s henchmen there.
 It is revealed that it was a plan by Kayavarnam and Arul to kill Saravanan.
-Vetrivel also arrives there and he beats everyone and saves Saravanan and also saves Rajamanickam.
+Vetrivel arrives there, where he beats everyone and saves Saravanan and Rajamanickam.
 Finally, Subha is married to Saravanan.